AdguardTeam/AdGuardHome/scripts/README.md

     default value is `1`.
  *  `DIST_DIR`: the directory to build a release into.
 The default value is `dist`.
- *  `GO`: set an alternarive name for the Go compiler.
+ *  `GO`: set an alternative name for the Go compiler.
  *  `SIGN`: `0` to not sign the resulting packages, `1` to sign.
 The default value is `1`.
  *  `VERBOSE`: `1` to be verbose, `2` to also print environment.
 This script